 Formula: (Transaction Costs + Changeover Costs + Inventory Costs) ÷ Total Revenue

 Implementation: Calculate quarterly with a target of consistent reduction.
-CCI quantifies the hidden costs of complexity, ensuring they remain visible to leadership.
+CCI quantifies the hidden costs of complexity, keeping them visible to leadership.

 Case Studies: SKU Rationalization in Practice

-A European retail chain with 65 years of industry presence used AI-driven SKU rationalization to improve margins by up to €30 million by adapting operations to changes in demand, identified 200 items with sporadic demand and poor fulfillment rates, and reduced operating expenses by €2 million through better allocation of top 150 SKUs.[12]
+A European retail chain with 65 years of industry presence used AI-driven SKU rationalization to improve margins by up to €30 million by adapting operations to demand changes, identified 200 items with sporadic demand and poor fulfillment, and reduced operating expenses by €2 million through better allocation of its top 150 SKUs.[12]

-A major grocery chain that reduced its SKU count by 15% noticed an increase in sales due to its ability to focus on high-demand products and simultaneously decrease stocking costs.[13]
+A major grocery chain that reduced its SKU count by 15% saw an increase in sales from focusing on high-demand products and simultaneously decreased stocking costs.[13]

-A consumer goods company successfully reduced its product portfolio by 40% in the first year by eliminating low performing SKUs, enabling stronger cost-savings across the business through targeted SKU optimization and transforming product portfolio management with data-driven decisions.[14]
+A consumer goods company reduced its product portfolio by 40% in the first year by eliminating low-performing SKUs, enabling stronger cost savings through targeted SKU optimization and data-driven portfolio decisions.[14]

 The New Product Proliferation Problem

-The challenge of portfolio complexity is compounded by the failure rate of new product introductions.
-According to Clayton Christensen, nearly 30,000 new products are introduced each year, and 95% of them fail, with many innovations failing because they introduce products without a real need for them.[15]
+New product proliferation compounds portfolio complexity.
+According to Clayton Christensen, nearly 30,000 new products are introduced each year, and 95% of them fail — many because they launch without a real customer need.[15]

-Empirical research indicates roughly 30–40% of products that reach the market are failures, though in fast-moving consumer goods, estimates run higher with 70–85% of new consumer packaged goods failing within a year or two.[16]
+Empirical research indicates roughly 30–40% of products that reach the market are failures, with fast-moving consumer goods running higher: 70–85% of new consumer packaged goods fail within a year or two.[16]

-This high failure rate means that without rigorous portfolio discipline, companies accumulate increasing numbers of underperforming SKUs that drain resources from profitable offerings.
+Without rigorous portfolio discipline, companies accumulate growing numbers of underperforming SKUs that drain resources from profitable offerings.

 Unilever’s Complexity Reduction Program

-Unilever discontinued 17% of its SKUs in 2023, a sort of brand rationalization that improved overall cash flow by lowering days inventory outstanding (DIO), which indicates the average number of days a company holds inventory before selling it.[17]
+Unilever discontinued 17% of its SKUs in 2023, a brand rationalization that improved overall cash flow by lowering days inventory outstanding (DIO) — the average number of days a company holds inventory before selling it.[17]

-Significant SKU rationalization efforts were undertaken to simplify operations and enhance scalability, resulting in a mid-20% reduction in SKUs, which impacted competitiveness and volume in the short term but positioned the company for improved profitability.[18]
+Significant SKU rationalization to simplify operations and enhance scalability resulted in a mid-20% reduction in SKUs, which affected competitiveness and volume short-term but positioned the company for improved profitability.[18]

-Unilever’s underlying operating margin increased with strong recovery in gross margin driven by normalizing commodity costs and SKU optimization, with gross margin improvement supporting an increase in brand and marketing investment.[19]
+Unilever’s underlying operating margin increased, with strong gross-margin recovery driven by normalizing commodity costs and SKU optimization, supporting increased brand and marketing investment.[19]

 Implementation Roadmap